KingOfRlyeh/KingOfRlyeh.github.io/academic_and_career_about.md

 ---
 ---

-  # I'm a National Merit Scholar currently studying Computational Physics at Texas A&M University, class of 2028
+<h2>I'm a National Merit Scholar currently studying Computational Physics at Texas A&M University, class of 2028</h2>
-  ## here's what I'm involved in
+<h3>here's what I'm involved in...</h3>

 # Current Coursework
 ---